What Is Kubernetes Deployment?

 While you can implement these deployment strategies natively by updating YAML files and applying them to the cluster using the command line interface, kubectl, there are various tools and services that make the process easier.

 Cloud providers such as AWS and Azure provide managed services that take care of the underlying infrastructure so that deployments can scale automatically.
-As canary deployments and A/B testing can be complex to implement using only Kubernetes native functionality, third party tools, such as Istio, have grown up to fill the gaps.
+As canary deployments and A/B testing can be complex to implement using only Kubernetes-native functionality, third-party tools have grown up to fill the gaps.

 Kubernetes provides a range of options for rolling out changes to containerized applications automatically.
 All deployments are versioned and automated, making them faster and more reliable than manual releases.
 If you’re developing microservices, Kubernetes enables you to deliver updates to individual services rapidly and frequently, while also allowing you to scale those services independently.